Career Advice

 • Hire a translator who knows the nuances of the cultures and can suggest alternatives or changes that will suit the market well.

-• Cultural references should be adapted as well.
-For example, use more appropriate terms like “football” instead of “soccer” in the US.
+• Cultural references should also be adapted.
+For example, in the US, use more appropriate terms like “football” instead of “soccer.”

-• Rather than using the same keywords over and over again, form keyword variations according to each market’s local search trends.
+• Rather than using the same keywords repeatedly, form keyword variations according to each market’s local search trends.
 Make sure that they make sense and do not look forced or repetitive to avoid the impression of keyword stuffing.

-• When it comes to visual images, take note of cultural symbols and imagery specific to a particular country or region.
-When choosing images, it’s best to either hire an experienced translator or ask someone who knows your audience well for help.
+• When it comes to visual images, note cultural symbols and imagery specific to a particular country or region.
+When choosing images, it is best to hire an experienced translator or ask someone who knows your audience well for help.

 Translation Management Is Crucial for a Successful Campaign

-Keep in mind that marketing translators need special skills and experience to make your marketing campaign work.
-That’s why it’s best if you take translation management seriously.
-You need to keep an eye on the entire process, from the translation itself to review and approval.
+Remember that marketing translators need special skills and experience to make your marketing campaign work.
+That’s why it’s best to take translation management seriously.
+You need to monitor the entire process, from the translation itself to review and approval.

 Marketing translations need to be reviewed at every step of the way, and here are some tips for doing it effectively: